smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `- all abilities, + No Ability` - ban all abilities

 `- all items, + item: Metronome` - allow only the item Metronome

+`- all items, - no item, + item: Metronome` - force all Pokémon to carry the item Metronome (unlike abilities, `- all items` does not include not carrying an item)

 Legality rules